Purbeck Mason Wasp

 Casual sightings received via the branch website provide a useful snapshot of butterfly activity in Dorset, but for research purposes it’s necessary to combine them with data from formally structured butterfly transects, and other recording schemes within the region and nationally.

 Website data is exported to the national society’s database annually.
-National butterfly recording cycles run for 5 years, at the end of which an ‘atlas’ is produced, showing the updated distribution of species and population trends.
+National butterfly recording cycles run for 5 years, at the end of which a Butterfly Atlas for Dorset is produced, showing the updated distribution of species and population trends.

 Coordinate